Whether you’re a runner, you lift weights, you’re a weekend warrior or an elite athlete – your body needs quality fuel to perform at its best.

 Let’s explore a few of the key reasons why potatoes belong on the athlete’s plate…

-A preferred source of energy for your brain, and key energy source for your muscles.
-Having good quality carbohydrates in your diet, saves your body from burning protein as a fuel source, which drains energy and depletes valuable muscle tissue1.
-Post workout, carbs help to replenish glycogen stores that have been depleted during a tough training session.
+A preferred source of energy for your brain, and a key energy source for your muscles.
+Having good quality carbohydrates in your diet saves your body from burning protein as a fuel source, which drains energy and depletes valuable muscle tissue1.
+Post-workout, carbs help to replenish glycogen stores that have been depleted during a tough training session.

-Little Potatoes contain on average 22g of carbohydrate per serving.
+Little Potatoes contain on average 22g of carbohydrates per serving.
 Foods that are higher in fiber and starch (such as Little Potatoes) are considered to be “complex” carbohydrates.
-They provide greater satiety and stabilize blood sugar better than simple carbohydrates, such as fruit, which is higher in sugar content.
+They provide greater satiety and stabilize blood sugar better than simple carbohydrates, such as fruit, which are higher in sugar content.

-Electrically charged minerals that help to maintain fluid balance, heart, nerve and muscle function.
-When we sweat we lose more than just water, we loose electrolytes.
-To properly hydrate and replenish lost electrolytes post workout, we need to ensure we are consuming a variety of fruits and veggies along with adequate water intake.
+Electrically charged minerals that help to maintain fluid balance, heart, nerve, and muscle function.
+When we sweat we lose more than just water, we lose electrolytes.
+To properly hydrate and replenish lost electrolytes post-workout, we need to ensure we are consuming a variety of fruits and veggies along with adequate water intake.

 Creamers are a great addition to an athlete’s diet because they’re nutrient-dense carb, containing essential vitamins and minerals.
-Athletes can easily enjoy potatoes as part of their weekly meal planning through athlete approved recipes such as Spicy Sriracha Nourish Bowls, Healthy Shepard’s Pie with Lentils, or Tex Mex Veggie Hash.
+Athletes can easily enjoy potatoes as part of their weekly meal planning through athlete-approved recipes such as Spicy Sriracha Nourish Bowls, or Tex Mex Veggie Hash.

 Let us know what you’re training for!
 We’d love to hear how you’re planning to power up with potatoes.